 Memorial to open at site of 2003 fire that killed 100 people

-The memorial is scheduled to open d... .
 Bricks in a walkway at a memorial in West Warwick, R.I., on Friday, May 19, 2017, honor victims of The Station nightclub fire that killed 100 and injured more than 200 people in 2003.
+The memorial is scheduled to open during a ceremony Sunday.

 Comments